hashgraph/hedera-smart-contracts/tools/analysis/precompile-contract-functions-analyzer/README.md

 ## Usage table for contracts till id 0.0.993240

 - Total contracts on mainnet: 11290

-- Unique contracts with at least 1 precompile call to 0x167: 4047
+- Unique contracts with at least 1 precompile call using `CALL`, `STATICCALL` or `DELEGATECALL` to 0x167: 4047

 | Precompile function name               | Function selector | Total usage |
 |----------------------------------------|-------------------|-------------|